Atlanta Police Fail to Locate Over 200 Registered Sex Offenders

-Over the years, there has been a growing controversy over Georgia’s sex offender registry in that the restrictive rules govern where offenders can live and work.
-Many advocates against sex crimes are concerned with the high number of missing offenders, especially since they feel that monitoring offenders deters attacks on new victims.
+Over the years, there has been a growing controversy over the Georgia sex offender registry in that the restrictive rules govern where offenders can live and work.
+Many advocates against sex crimes are concerned with the high number of missing offenders, especially since they feel that monitoring offenders deter attacks on new victims.

 The sex offender laws are currently under review in the U.S. District Court in Atlanta.
 Lawyers prosecuting these laws declare that the state imposes vague and arbitrary restrictions on sex offenders that are unconstitutional.
-The law currently bars sex offenders from living within 1,000 of churches, parks, schools and day care centers, which some feel could be anywhere.
+The law currently bars sex offenders from living within 1,000 churches, parks, schools, and daycare centers, which some feel could be anywhere.